-Because of the design of the Cray provided software stack on the XT5, connection setup and management, which is otherwise a very challenging issues for ARMCI, is almost a no-op on the Cray XT5.
-Application Level Placement Scheduler (ALPS) is the Cray supported mechanism for placing and launching applications, ARMCI uses ALPS for process startup and placement on the Cray XT5 system.
+ARMCI typically relies on an external library for process setup.
+Cray XT5 has PMI (Process Management Interface) that is initialized by the job launcher (aprun) of Application Level Placement Scheduler (ALPS).
+ALPS is the Cray supported mechanism for placing and launching applications.
+ARMCI uses ALPS for process startup and placement on the Cray XT5 system.

-One of the first steps in the initialization of ARMCI is network connection setup.
-This part of ARMCI and is dependent on the support from the underlying network hardware and its communication software library.
+One of the first steps in the initialization of ARMCI is the network connection setup.
+This part of ARMCI is dependent on the support from the underlying network hardware and its communication software library.
+On networks such as InfiniBand, this has posed severe challenges in the past.
+Although InfiniBand developments such as the Extended Reliable Connection (XRC) and Shared Receive Queue (SRQ) [17] have alleviated this problem, they do not eliminate it.
 On the Cray XT5, the Portals communication library is the lowest level library available to program the Seastar2+ network interconnect.
-The Portals library doesn't require its users to maintain connection state.
-Just a Network ID (NID) and Process ID (PID) pair is sufficient to send a message to any process in the system.
-Even this NID/PID pair doesn't need to be exclusively stored by the user (in this case ARMCI).
+The Portals library does not require its users to maintain connection state, a Network ID (NID) and Process ID (PID) pair is sufficient to send a message to any process in the system.
+Even this NID/PID pair does not need to be exclusively stored by the user (in this case ARMCI).
 An array of NID/PIDs is created in shared memory and a pointer to this shared location may be obtained.
 This eliminates the need for redundant copies of the NID/PID information needed for subsequent communication to the processes in the rest of the system.
 Note that despite the fact that NID/PID are merely two integers, on a system with hundreds of thousands of cores, just a copy of this on each process amounts to a lot of memory that would otherwise be available to applications.